 Funds allocated by federal and state governments, grants, gifts, general contributions, and scholarships provided by alumni, philanthropic organizations, faculty, staff and individuals are sources of financial assistance.
 The criteria for eligibility and the amount allocated constantly fluctuate.
-The number of students aided and the amount of aid which can be provided, will also be determined by the resources available.
-Students must maintain satisfactory academic progress to qualify for financial aid.
+The resources available will, also determine the number of students aided and the amount of aid that can be provided.
+Students must maintain satisfactory academic progress to qualify for financial aid